davidalger/devenv/README.md

 If the above does not succeed in bringing it back online, try rebooting the host machine.
 If that still does not solve the issue, it is likely you will have to help mysqld out a bit with recovery.
 Check `/var/log/mysqld.log` for more info.

-## Solr Server

-This node does not boot by default and currently does nothing.
-It is here as a placeholder for running Solr once the provisioning scripts for it are created.

 ## Development Notes

 ### Session Storage